robertnunn/7DTD-Modlets/README.md

 # 7DTD-Modlets
 Modlets are organized by which version of the game they are for.
 Most of the mods are updated when a new version comes out.
 This readme details the modlets for the current version of 7 Days to Die which is: `Alpha 18`.

+Server admins: clients will need to have the mod in their mod directory to see the localizations.
+The mods will be usable without them, but may not be as clear about their use.

 Localization for all mods is a WIP.
 All modlets are free to use, but not distribute.
 Please leave the ModInfo.xml file intact.